Xebache/MyTrello/README.md

  `php` and `javascript` Web application inspired by Trello.

   This application was developed in an academic course during my second year of the bachelor in computed science at EPFC.
-  It uses a homemade framework provided by the teacher to simplify some steps (<a href="https://github.com/Xebache/MyTrello/tree/main/MyTrello!/framework">framework</a>).
+  It uses a homemade framework provided by the teacher to simplify some steps (<a href="https://github.com/Xebache/MyTrello/tree/main/MyTrello!/framework">framework</a>) as well as a MVC pattern.

 ## Description

+ As mentionned before, the application is Trello-like and is very similar in its utilisation.

+ The user creates and manages boards, columns and cards.

+ A registered user creates a board; he becomes the owner of that board and can manage it entirely.
+ He may invite other users to collaborate on his board.
+These collaborators can edit or delete columns and cards.

+ The admins have access to all the boards of the database and have the right to edit, delete them.
+ They manage also the users, creating, editing or deleting them.

+ If a card has an expiration date, it appears in the calendar.

 ## Screenshots

  <div display="flex" flex-direction="row" justify-content="space-around" align-items="center" flex-wrap="wrap" align="center">